 Having difficulty paying your rates?

-If you are having difficult paying your rates, Council can help.
+If you are having difficulty paying your rates, Council can help.

 Contact us on 1300 368 333 to discuss the following options before your payment is due or apply online below.

-Special payment arrangements can be made to assist you with making payments.
+A payment plan can be made to assist you with making payments.